Students will learn to create a more sustainable environment with the Certificate III in Horticulture.

-Working in our on-campus gardens, you'll learn about plant classification, selection, and identification, as well as weed, pest, and disease control.
+Working in GOTAFE's on-campus gardens, they will learn about plant classification, selection, and identification, as well as weed, pest, and disease control.

 This course can be delivered on-campus or as a traineeship.

 Please note: the information on this page is relevant for 2022 enrolments.

 During COVID‐19 lockdown periods, this course will have the majority of the training delivered using online methods of teaching and communication while students engage from home with their trainers.
 Any required practical components of the course will be moved to a more appropriate time later in the year.

 This course prepares students to work in the Irrigation, Horticulture, or Landscaping industries.

 - Horticulture Consultant

 - Sustainable Horticulture Promotional Officer

 - Interior Plantscaper

 Working in this industry may involve practical hands-on and physical work in a range of weather conditions.
 Applicants should consider their physical ability to complete the job role e.g. bending, lifting, manual handling etc.